 The agency’s intelligent works and strategic partnerships enable it to positively facilitate the realization of actions for the fight against climate change and promoting the use of green energy in Morocco.

-Basically, MASEN is the company which is under private law with public capital that aims to act as a vehicle for solar projects in Morocco and showcase the solar resource in all its characteristics.
+Basically, MASEN is the company which is under private law with public capital that aims to act as a vehicle for solar projects in Morocco and showcases the solar resource in all its characteristics.

 With the strong operational exploitation of NOOR, MASEN is now a major performer in the solar power industry due to its accomplishment on formulating a ground-breaking paradigm, which is advantageous for a well-round approach.